 - have ever had an allergic reaction to acrivastine or any other medicine

 - have kidney disease

-- have epilepsy or another health problem that puts you at risk of seizures
+- have epilepsy or another health problem that puts you at risk of seizures or fits

 - have a rare illness called porphyria

 - are due to have an allergy test – taking acrivastine may affect the results, so you might need to stop taking it a few days before the test

 If you or your child have been prescribed acrivastine, follow your doctor's instructions about how and when to take it.

 If you bought acrivastine from a pharmacy or shop, follow the instructions that come with the packet.